-(E) Local agencies may modify the format, but not the content, of state hearing notices mandated in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code to accommodate computer generation of the notice.
-All such modifications must be prior approved by state hearings .
+(E) Local agencies may modify the format, but not the content, of state hearing notices mandated in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code to accommodate electronic generation of the notice.
+All such modifications shall be approved by the bureau of state hearings.

 As used in Chapters 5101:6-1 to 5101:6-9 of the Administrative Code, the following terms shall have the following meanings unless otherwise specified.

-(2) "Agency" shall refer to either the local agency, ODJFS, or Ohio department of medicaid.
+(1) "Agency" shall refer to either the local agency, ODJFS, Ohio department of medicaid or it's designee.

 (4) "Benefits" shall refer to benefits under any or all of the following programs: